kartike1998/Course3ProjectR/README.md

 'Codebook.md' is also included in this project.
 It contains a description of all the variables and statistical information about the datasets.
 Refer to it for more details.

 ## References
-1. Lectures and notes from "Getting and Cleaning Data" course, part of the "Data Science: Foundations using R" specialization, offered by Johns Hopkins University on Coursera.
+1. Lectures and notes from "Getting and Cleaning Data" course, part of the "Data Science: Foundations using R" specialization, offered by Johns Hopkins University on Coursera
 2. Wickham, H. (2014).
 Tidy Data.
 Journal of Statistical Software, 59(10), 1 - 23. doi:http://dx.doi.org/10.18637/jss.v059.i10
+3. Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012
-3. www.markdownguide.org
+4. www.markdownguide.org